Peter Edward Cozzens

 His newest book, The Earth is Weeping: The Indian Wars for the American West was published by Alfred A. Knopf in October 2016.
-It is the recipient of the 2017 Gilder Lehrman Military History Prize for the best book on the subject published in the English language in 2016.
-Now in its seventh hardcover printing, The Earth is Weeping made several Best Books lists for 2016, including the Seattle Times, The Minneapolis Star-Tribune, Amazon, and Newsday.
+It is the recipient of the 2017 Gilder Lehrman Military History Prize for the best book on the subject published in the English language in 2016, and of the Caroline Bancroft Prize in American History.
+Now in its seventh hardcover printing, The Earth is Weeping made several Best Books lists, including the London Time, Seattle Times, The Minneapolis Star-Tribune, Amazon, and Newsday.
 It also was a Smithsonian Top History Book of the year.

 All of Cozzens' books have been selections of the Book of the Month Club, History Book Club, and/or the Military Book Club.
 Cozzens’ This Terrible Sound: The Battle of Chickamauga and The Shipwreck of Their Hopes: The Battles for Chattanooga were both Main Selections of the History Book Club and were chosen by Civil War Magazine as two of the 100 greatest works ever written on the conflict.